Streamline Your Pull Request Workflow with AI-Powered MCP Servers

 Code Review MCP Server

-0 starsThis server provides a clean, read-only interface for both GitHub and GitLab environments.
-It is ideal for developers who need to fetch specific file contents or PR metadata to perform deep analysis against custom review guidelines.
+0 starsThis server provides a read-only intelligence layer for both GitHub and GitLab environments.
+It is highly effective for teams working across multiple platforms, using tools like list_prs_mrs and get_diff to perform deep analysis against custom review guidelines.

 AI Code Review